The world as we knew it has changed, will it ever go back to being how it was before Covid? I don’t think anyone can really say.

 This creative makeover cannot be a one-off, our high streets must become community spaces again, for every new development in an area it is so vital to incorporate a community element.
 Developers and Councils must work together on this!

-Community gardens, parks, nature reserves, bike trails, support centres, these are all things which need to be incorporated into our high streets.
+Community gardens, parks, nature reserves, bike trails, and support centres, are all things that need to be incorporated into our high streets.
 Going even further, as Margate has done, why can’t every new development have some kind of cultural venue built?
 From something as simple as a village hall to a new theatre, we cannot simply build houses and create soul-less housing estates.

 Luckily, there is a scheme to make this happen.